Collective quantum stochastic resonance in Rydberg atoms

-{\it Discussion.} We show that a collective quantum stochastic resonance occurs in dissipative Rydberg atoms, assisted by the emergent collective jumps that derive from the interplay of dissipation and Rydberg interactions.
-Key signatures of the resonance, such as the synchronized response and the enhanced SNR, are readily observable in arrays of Rydberg atoms confined to optical tweezers, or in Rydberg gases at low temperatures.
+{\it Discussion.} The collective quantum stochastic resonance is readily observable in arrays of Rydberg atoms confined to optical tweezers, or in Rydberg gases at low temperatures.
+Take the Rydberg state $|70S_{1/2}\rangle$ of $^{87}$Rb in a tweezer as an example.
+Under typical experimental parameters~\cite{ryd2,ryd3}, the parameters of Fig.~3(a) correspond to $\gamma=2\pi \times 1$ MHz, $\Delta\sim 2\pi\times 3.4$ MHz. { The $\gamma$ here is larger than the spontaneous decay rate, and is achieved by lasers to couple the Rydberg state to intermediate low-lying states, thereby enhancing the overall decay rate.} The resonance then occurs at $T_{\Omega}\sim 22.95$ $\mu$s for $N=8$ atoms with an interatomic distance $\sim 9.19$ $\mu$m (where $V\sim 2\pi \times 1.43$ MHz).
 As the temperature rises, the collective-jump rate decreases along with the size of local coherent clusters, and it would become more difficult to observe the resonance behavior.
 For thermal Rydberg gases whose dynamics are well-captured by the non-linear optical Bloch equations~\cite{therm1,therm2,therm3}, neither the collective jump nor the quantum stochastic resonance persists.
 Nevertheless, based on the intrinsic non-linearity-induced bistability, stochastic resonances can still emerge when some form of classical noise is introduced~\cite{sm}.
-The subsequent resonance behaviors would be similar in nature to those of conventional stochastic resonances, as well as related phenomena observed in non-linear non-Hermitian systems~\cite{qiusciadv}, but are fundamentally different from what we study here.
-Our findings establish quantum stochastic resonance in the many-body regime, and offer interesting possibilities for manipulating many-body quantum open systems, with potential applications in quantum-fluctuation-facilitated sensing.
+The subsequent resonance behaviors would be similar in nature to those of conventional stochastic resonances, or related phenomena in non-linear non-Hermitian systems~\cite{qiusciadv}, but are fundamentally different from what we study here.
+Finally, while we focus on a finite-size system, further analysis suggests that the resonance behavior becomes easier to detect with larger $N$~\cite{sm}.